pgallo725/livetext-pds/README.md

 ## Server
 The server application is a multi-threaded process.

-The main thread is in charge of serving all user requests such as the creation of a new account, login and profile information updates, while also handling the creation, deletion and opening of documents and updating the database accordingly.
+The main thread is in charge of serving all user requests such as the creation of a new account, login and profile updates, while also handling the creation, deletion and opening of documents and updating the database accordingly.

-All editors working on the same shared document connect to a *Workspace*, which is run on a separate thread of the server process and handles all editing operations received by clients, automatically saves the document on the server file system and dispatches messages to all connected clients (no synchronization needed due to clear roles separation between threads).
+All editors working on the a shared document are connected to the same *Workspace*, which is run on a separate thread and handles all the received editing operations, automatically saves the document on the server file system and dispatches messages to all connected clients (no synchronization needed due to clear roles separation between threads).
 All documents that are not being currently edited are stored on disk and unloaded from memory.

 ## Client
 The LiveText client is a QtGUI-based desktop application.

-It provides a landing page with basic account operations such login, registration, profile editing and grants access and control over the user's documents, a document is opened inside the TextEditor.
+It provides a landing page with basic account operations such login, registration and profile editing and grants access to the user's documents, which are opened inside the TextEditor.

-The editor is based on Qt's feature-rich **QTextEdit** component, which supports *RichText* but works in the "traditional" way (that is, identifying characters by their absolute position) and so we had to add a completely custom intermediate layer which translates all editing operations between the traditional text editor and our CRDT representation (in both directions).
+The editor is based on Qt's powerful **QTextEdit** component (supporting *RichText*), on top of which we added a completely custom extra layer in charge of translating all editing operations between Qt's "traditional" text editor (that is, using indexes to identify characters in the document) and our CRDT representation, in both directions.
 The editor presents a fully customized GUI with action menus, toolbars, context menus and supports keyboard shortcuts.

-A secondary thread is always active and handles the network communication with the server, requiring little to no synchronization (only when switching from LandingPage to TextEditor).
+A secondary thread is always active and handles the network communication with the server, requiring little to no synchronization with the main application thread.

 # Security

-Our assignment had no security requirement, but we believe that in today's world every application should protect the users' data and privacy through the available security protocols for exhanging and storing data in a safe way.
+Our assignment had no security requirement, but we believe that in today's world every application should protect the users' privacy through the available security protocols for exchanging and storing data in a safe way.

-Every single byte exchanged between each client and the server is encrypted using [SSL](https://it.wikipedia.org/wiki/Transport_Layer_Security) with the *ECDHE-RSA-AES256-GCM-SHA384* cipher.
+Every single byte exchanged between a client and the server is encrypted using [SSL](https://it.wikipedia.org/wiki/Transport_Layer_Security) with the *ECDHE-RSA-AES256-GCM-SHA384* cipher.

 **Note:** for practicality the server uses a self-signed certificate, which is fine for the scope of this project, but could easily be upgraded to a proper CA-signed certificate if needed.

-In addition to that (as if an SSL connection wasn't enough), the authentication process is implemented through a challenge protocol which removes the need of sending critical data, such as passwords, on the network during the Login phase.
+In addition to that, the authentication process is implemented through a challenge protocol which removes the need of sending critical data (such as passwords) on the network during the Login phase.
 The password is only sent to the server once during the Registration phase, and then it is hashed with a random "salt" and stored in the server's SQLite Database along with all other user informations.

 # Performance considerations

-Our internal document representation stores the text in a **single ordered array** of symbol objects (while paragraphs and lists make use of additional data structures) which grants us random access to any character and simplifies the translation between fractional positions and "traditional" indexes (required for QTextEdit interoperability) but suffers from a complexity of O(N) for the insertion or deletion of a character in the middle of the document.
+Our internal document representation stores the text in an **ordered array** of symbol objects (while paragraphs and lists make use of additional data structures) which grants us random access to any character and simplifies the translation between fractional positions and "traditional" indexes (required for QTextEdit interoperability) but suffers from a complexity of O(N) for the insertion or deletion of a character in the middle of the document.

-While inserting or deleting single characters at a time (*e.g.* user typing on a keyboard) does not cause any perceivable delay, operations that involve a large number of symbols (*e.g.* copy-pasting or selecting and deleting thousands of characters) come with a big performance cost that may even freeze the editor for a few seconds.
+While single-character operations (*e.g.* user typing on a keyboard) do not cause any perceivable delay, operations that involve a large number of symbols (*e.g.* copy-pasting or selecting and deleting thousands of characters) come with a big performance cost that may even freeze the editor for a few seconds.

-An ordered tree structure could have avoided the cost of shifting all the elements at every editing operation, but it would've still presented a linear complexity (but lower overall cost due to no memory copy) for the translation between fractional positions and array indexes.
+An ordered tree structure could have avoided the cost of shifting all the elements at every editing operation, but it would've still presented a linear complexity (although with a lower overall cost due to no memory copy) for the translation between fractional positions and array indexes.